 AirTrain Inc. is proud to announce the new AirTrain-8000.
 This revolutionary new plane can fly from London to Seattle at an average speed of 7,700 km/h – a huge improvement over the 770 km/h of other jets.
 This drops the travel time from ten hours to just one, making the AirTrain-8000 90% faster than our competitors.

 A press release like this would never be released.
-The new plane is ten times faster than previous planes (7,700 km/h divided by 770 km/h), and no marketing team would allow this improvement to be summarized as “90% faster”, which means “almost twice as fast.”
+The new plane is ten times as fast as previous planes (7,700 km/h divided by 770 km/h), and no marketing team would allow this improvement to be summarized as “90% faster”, which means “almost twice as fast.”
 And yet, when talking about computers – where ten-times speedups happen fairly often – this mistake is made quite frequently.

 This abuse of percentages has made them meaningless for describing optimizations – we need to stop using them.
 The AirTrain-8000 is ten times as fast, full stop.

 In the AirTrain example above the elapsed time for the journey was reduced by 90%.
 It would be reasonable for the press release to say that.
 It would be accurate (but uselessly ambiguous) to call this plane “90% better.”
 But saying that a plane that goes 7,700 km/h instead of 770 km/h is “90% faster” is just plain wrong, and self defeating.

 It’s quite easy to find examples of this rhetorical error.
 A google search for “90% faster” (with the quotes) almost exclusively finds articles talking about reductions in elapsed time of 90% or more, where the new process is actually at least 900% faster.
 Here are just a few examples:

 - 90% Faster Game Loads? – more than ten times as fast

 - Get a business education 90% faster – more than thirteen times as fast